K97i/modrinth-downloader/README.md

 # modrinth-downloader

-K9's stupid python script to auto-download Minecraft mods from Modrinth
+K9's stupid python script to auto-download and auto-update Minecraft mods using Modrinth's API.

 I made this for shits and giggles.
 Code originally based off of [@tympanicblock61](https://github.com/tympanicblock61/)'s [modrinth-downloader](https://github.com/tympanicblock61/modrinth-downloader)

+# Note for Modrinth Downloader

 Format for `modlist.txt` should be like this: